kerathy/Statement/README.md

 ### I am not bound to any companies; that will affect my career path.
 Any job opportunities are welcome.

-It makes no difference whether the opportunities come from my universities' network or not, as long as they come from SynergisticIT's channel.
+For SynergisticIT's contract that I signed before, it makes no difference whether the opportunities come from my universities' network or not, as long as they come from SynergisticIT's channel.
 As long as I have the capability to do that job, we should not have any problems.
 I know a lot of people; should I avoid job opportunities from them?
 Definitely not.

 I didn't allow anyone to use my selfies before, no matter who you were, so I am not responsible for others' behaviors.